Blood clots and pregnancy

 - Being dehydrated.
 This means you don’t have enough water in your body.
 Dehydration causes blood vessels to narrow and your blood to thicken, which makes you more likely to have blood clots.

 - Not moving around much.
 This may be because you’re on bed rest during pregnancy or recovering from surgery or an accident.
 Being still for long periods of time can lead to poor blood flow, which makes you more likely to have blood clots.
-Even sitting for long periods of time, like when travelling by car or plane, can increase your chances of having a blood clot.
+Even sitting for long periods of time, like when traveling by car or plane for 4 hours or more, can increase your chances of having a blood clot.

 - Having a baby.
 You’re more likely to have a blood clot in the first 6 weeks after birth than women who haven’t given birth recently.